Why is my Cat’s Stomach Gurgling?

 As with people, it is not unusual to hear the occasional gurgle from your cat’s stomach.
-While this can simply be a sign that your cat is hungry or digesting their meal, if your cat’s stomach noises are happening more frequently or are accompanied by vomiting or diarrhea, it may be a sign of something more serious.
-In this article we look at some of the most common reasons why your cat’s stomach might be gurgling, and what you can do to look after your feline friend at this time.
+While this can simply be a sign that your cat is hungry or digesting their meal, if your cat’s stomach noises are happening more frequently or are accompanied by vomiting or diarrhea, it may be more serious.
+In this article, we look at some of the most common reasons why your cat’s stomach might be gurgling, and what you can do to look after your feline friend.

-Apart from parasites, there are a number of bacterial and viral infections that can cause upset stomachs in our pets.
-The symptoms can range from mild diarrhea to life-threatening dehydration, depending on the cause of the infection and the strength of your cat’s immune system.
+Apart from parasites, many bacterial and viral infections can cause upset stomachs in our pets.
+The symptoms can range from mild diarrhea to life-threatening dehydration, depending on the infection’s cause and the strength of your cat’s immune system.
 As these infections are usually passed from cat to cat, most cats with access to outdoors have the potential to be exposed to these bacteria and viruses.
 Fortunately, vaccines have been developed against the most serious of these infections, and your veterinarian will be able to recommend which vaccines are needed for your cat based on the prevalence of specific infections in the area where you live.

 What should I do if my Cat has a bad Stomach?

 The recommendations for handling cats with diarrhea have changed over recent years.
 The advice used to be to withhold food, in the same way as for cases of vomiting, but research has shown that the irritated guts rely on nutrients from the food in order to repair themselves.
 So now the recommendation is to go straight to a bland diet.
-If diarrhea doesn’t clear up within 1-2 days, or if your cat is showing other symptoms like weakness or being quiet in themselves, then they should be checked by a veterinarian.
+If diarrhea doesn’t clear up within 1-2 days or your cat shows other symptoms like weakness or being quiet in themselves, they should be checked by a veterinarian.

 Of course, as with most illnesses, prevention is better than the cure.
-Even if your cat is not experiencing stomach problems, making sure they are up to date with their vaccination schedule and receiving routine preventative parasite medications will help to protect them against these causes of upset stomachs.
+Even if your cat is not experiencing stomach problems, ensuring they are up to date with their vaccination schedule and receiving routine preventative parasite medications will help protect them against these causes of upset stomachs.

-There are a number of reasons why your cat’s stomach might be gurgling.
-While it is not necessary to panic at the first sound of your cat’s digestive system working, it is sensible to pay attention to your cat’s condition and be ready to take them to your veterinary clinic if their stomach noises are more frequent than normal or accompanied by other symptoms.
+There are some reasons why your cat’s stomach might be gurgling.
+While it is unnecessary to panic at the first sound of your cat’s digestive system working, it is sensible to pay attention to your cat’s condition and be ready to take them to your veterinary clinic if their stomach noises are more frequent than usual or accompanied by other symptoms.